LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Average Number of Visitors by Month

-Another variable that may play a factor in when you decide to visit Arches National Park are the crowds.
-Depending on the month of the year that you visit, and what you want to see in the park, there may be significant crowds at the park.
+Another variable that may play a factor in when you decide to visit Arches National Park is the crowds.
+Depending on the month of the year that you visit and what you want to see in the park, there may be significant crowds at the park.
 This is especially true for the infamous Delicate Arch hike.

 Other Things to See in the Area